Nuke5150/Sterling-University-Lore/locations/student-union.md

 Conversation forms a constant background hum rather than a distracting noise.

-The smell of fresh coffee drifts from the café throughout the day.
+The smell of fresh coffee drifts from the Coffee Kiosk throughout the day.

 Students come and go continuously, carrying backpacks, laptops, and drinks.